In 2006 a major declination standstill limit of the moon will happen

 "The Moon, it is true, in no sense stands still, but for about a

-that for month after month the Moon's declination goes
+that for month after month the Moon's declination goes through almost

 The dates when the maximum and minimum meridian transits happen are

-from the azimuth and declination standstill events,
+from the azimuth and declination standstill events, see Appendix

-the below text are as follows (pictures of the moon are at meridian transit
+below text are as follows (pictures of the moon are at meridian transit

 The distribution of phases near the northern azimuth for example

-I can be seen below (azimuth calculated is of centre of
+I can be seen below (azimuth calculated is of centre of the moon, for

 If we only take the moons in full darkness, astronomical and

-part of illumination watched is different for lunar phases <100%, we get the
+part of illumination watched is different for lunar phases

-Remember this is only an example, other locations can have
+is some 0.6°.
+Remember this is only an example, other locations can

 If one takes the 15 most northern quarter-ish moons and the 15 most

-northern full-ish moons one gets the below distribution irregardless
+full-ish moons one gets the below distribution irregardless of

 This could provide an idea how alignments will be distributed when

-2.5 years), so this include ritual aspect (full-ish moon) and the
+2.5 years), so this include ritual aspect (full-ish moon) and the proto-scientific

-- uncertainty if the lower limb, center or upper limb of moon
+uncertainty if the lower limb, center or upper limb of moon was

-- uncertainty about the value of the standstill limit when
+uncertainty about the value of the standstill limit when looking

 Favored moon set/rise event at minor/major